 1. Set the bar high for your ERP implementation.
 It’s okay to shoot for the stars.
-Rather than operating out of fear – whether it be fear of the project failing or fear of losing your job – try aiming for something even higher, such as delivering a set of business processes and related ERP functionality that will take your business to the next level.
-This mentality can and should affect every aspect of the project, such as where you focus your time and resources, how to bridge the gap between new technology and your employees and other critical mindsets that will ultimately make your project more successful.
+Rather than operating out of fear, try aiming for something higher, such as delivering a set of business processes and related ERP functionality that will take your business to the next level.
+This mentality should affect every aspect of the project, such as where you focus your time and resources, how to bridge the gap between new technology and your employees and other critical mindsets that will make your project more successful.

 3. Don’t underestimate the cost, time and effort required for your ERP implementation.
 While it is important to not become too focused on implementation time and duration, you also have to remember that you will never achieve your expected business benefits and ROI if you don’t make it through your ERP project alive.
 When developing your project plan, don’t take your ERP vendors’ proposed project plans and estimated costs at face value.
 Instead, benchmark to other organizations, get someone – other than the vendor – to estimate your project’s time and cost and develop a plan and budget that makes sense for your organization.
 Setting realistic expectations early is the first step toward a ROI-driven and successful ERP implementation.

 4. Understand where the finish line really is.
 Just as marathon runners know that they are in for a 26-mile haul versus a 400-meter sprint, successful ERP implementers know where the finish line really is.
 Most organizations go into their ERP implementations with the expectation that they are going to implement everything that their new ERP systems have to offer.
 However, due to inadequate and mis-estimated time, budget and resources, most organizations end up quitting the race early and never realizing expected functionality.